 - Automatically create channels: Jump-start projects by creating a new channel, inviting key stakeholders and pinning relevant documents

-- Integrate more of your favourite tools: Access an expanded library of Workflow Builder steps powered by your favourite apps
+- Integrate more of your favorite tools: Access an expanded library of Workflow Builder steps powered by your favorite apps

 - Alert users once they start a workflow: Send a temporary message to the person using the workflow, letting them know a request was received

 The power of automation isn’t just about simplifying work.
 It’s about accessing the right tool at the right time so you can work more efficiently and reduce costs at the same time.
 We’re confident these updates will make your apps feel more like building blocks, remixable and reusable in whatever way serves your organization best.

 “We are already power users of Workflow Builder, and these new capabilities will unlock even more advanced use cases for a wider, non-coding audience,” says Karl Owen, a Senior Distinguished Engineer at Dell.
 “We are excited to see Slack really prioritize their platform and help more of us unlock the full collaboration potential of Slack.”

 Want to learn more about our vision for the new platform?
 Register for Dreamforce 2022, taking place September 20-22.